Tap the text to show or hide reading controls.

 “Try what?”

-Doing as I was told, I imagined the words I wanted to reach Eve with.
+Doing as I was told, I pictured the words I wanted to send to Eve.

 “Oh!?”

-Meaning my thoughts were being linked in real time to the system chat window?
+So my thoughts were being linked to the system chat window in real time?

 This feature even comes with security?Total steal.